Neurosis Vs. Psychosis: Comparing These Mental Health Symptoms

 In cases of an active psychotic episode, individuals may require acute crisis treatment, which can involve inpatient hospitalization, short-term residential support, or monitoring.
 Hospital emergency room staff are usually trained to triage people with psychosis or who are experiencing a mental health crisis.

-If you believe you or someone you know is having a psychotic episode or may be developing active psychosis symptoms, reach out to the crisis resources in your area as soon as possible to achieve the best treatment results.
+If you believe you or someone you know is having a psychotic episode or may be developing active psychosis symptoms, reach out to the crisis resources in your area and seek treatment as soon as possible to achieve the best treatment results.

 Online therapy for mental disorders: Neurosis and psychosis